realityexpander/How_to_program_from_ground_up/BoopProgramming.md

 - ## Back-to Object Oriented Programming 1980s-Present
+    ### BIG IDEA — The state of the program is immutable and is only changed by creating a new state based on the old state.

     - Alan Kay Style BOOP (Back-to-Object Oriented Programming)
         - Based on the idea of "messaging" between objects, VERY poorly named "object oriented programming", admitted by Alan Kay himself, the inventor of the term.